 Mr. Frist is entitled to severance benefits if he is terminated by us without cause.
 He is also entitled to severance benefits if he resigns for good reason after a change in control, if he resigns upon the occurrence of a material change in the terms of his employment or if he resigns upon the occurrence of a material breach of the agreement.
 If termination occurs during the initial two year term of the agreement, the severance benefit shall be the sum of \$290,000, less the cumulative amount of base salary actually paid to Mr. Frist during the two year period through the effective date of termination, and \$145,000.
-If termination occurs during any extended one year term of the agreement, the severance benefit shall be the sum of \$145,000, less the cumulative amount of base salary actually paid to Mr. Frist during the one year period through the effective date of termination, and \$145,000.
+If termination occurs during any extended one year term of the agreement, the severance benefit shall be the sum of \$145,000, less the cumulative amount of base salary actually paid to Mr. Frist during the effective date of termination, and \$145,000.
+If the effective date of termination, and \$145,000, less the cumulative amount of base salary actually paid to Mr. Frist during the one year period through the effective date of the ore year period through the effective date of termination, and \$145,000.
 In addition, if Mr. Frist terminates his employment for good reason after the occurrence of a change in control, all options, shares and other benefits will fully vest immediately.